michaelstaake/LmPanel/README.md

 # LmPanel

+A panel for self-hosting LLMs but with one less L in the name because that's easier to say.

 LmPanel turns your GPUs (or CPU) into a flexible, intuitive AI server.
-It features a clean web interface and a fully OpenAI-compatible API that's ready to integrate with your workflow - all running via Docker on Ubuntu 26.04.
-Pretty much any GGUF AI model will work - whether you want to run a small model on your laptop or want to run a massive model on a high end PC with multiple video cards, LmPanel makes it simple to get started self-hosting LLMs.
+Built around llama-cpp, LmPanel features a clean web interface and a fully OpenAI-compatible API that's ready to integrate with your workflow - all running via Docker on Ubuntu 26.04.
+Pretty much any GGUF AI model will work - whether you want to run a small model on your laptop or want to run something more powerful on a high end PC with multiple video cards, LmPanel makes it simple to get started self-hosting LLMs.

 It supports x86_64 CPUs, NVIDIA GPUs, AMD GPUs, and Intel Arc GPUs.
 You can have multiple cards and even mix multiple devices in the same setup.
 You can also pool multiple GPUs (within the same vendor) to run larger models.

 LmPanel is easy, private, and free.
+Say goodbye to token costs and usage limitations!
+The only limitation with LmPanel is your hardware, but that's something you can control.

 ## System Requirements